Skip to main content

 Anel Munoz Veyna

-Anel Munoz Veyna (she/her) is a freshman majoring in General Biology at Muir College.
+Anel Munoz Veyna (she/her) is a sophomore majoring in General Biology at Muir College.
 She wishes to pursue medicine in the future, specifically oncology.
 Anel is excited to start this new part of her journey at UCSD, where she seeks to make new friends, memories, and experiences.
 She is also excited to learn more about genetics and microbiology.

 • Sophia Viorato